lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 ### 6.6.3 Personalized Assistants vs. Projects

-Both **personalized assistants** (like Custom GPTs, Personas, or Copilots) and **projects** (structured workspaces such as OpenAI Projects, Claude Projects, or Perplexity Spaces) extend the power of foundational models.
+Both **personalized assistants** (like Custom GPTs, Personas, or Gems) and **projects** (structured workspaces such as OpenAI Projects, Claude Projects, or Perplexity Spaces) extend the power of foundational models.
 They serve different but complementary purposes.

 #### When to Use Each